The Australian federal government senate inquiry on personal choice terms of reference include:

 Yet the evasive answer fell flat on its face when pressed for evidence.

-Hospitalisation data is a better measure of cycling levels that cycling counts?
+Hospitalisation data is “better” data to measure cycling levels than cycling counts?
+This beggars belief.

 Another way to denigrate inconvenient evidence is to claim the data is inconclusive.
 Yet that does not stop helmet fanatics from making bold statements.
-Senator CANAVAN frustration with evasive answers can be felt:
+Senator CANAVAN frustration with evasive answers can be felt here: